UoA-CARES/gripper_gym/README.md

 ## Hardware Setup
 The current setup uses Dynamixel XL-320 servo motors (4 for Two-Finger and 9 for Three-Finger Gripper), which are being controlled using a [U2D2](https://emanual.robotis.com/docs/en/parts/interface/u2d2/).

+### Magnetic Encoder Setup
+An AS5600 magnetic encoder can be used to get the object angle during training.
+3D printed object valve suitable for using this encoder can be found in the STL files folder below.

+To set this up
+1. Connect the encoder with an arduino board.
+VCC - 3.3V; GND - GND; DIR - GND; SCL - SCL; SDA - SDA;
+2. Upload magnetic_encoder_object.ino onto the arduino.
+3. Check device name and modify the object_config file accordingly

 ### BOM
 A list of items required to build the grippers can be found in [Grippers BOM](https://docs.google.com/spreadsheets/d/1GFGDXZwodSCUbbnDEK6e9giJs_8Xy-eVyAdYuDRv4Qk/edit#gid=1627805202).